toshiakit/MeCab-Win-and-MATLAB/README.md

 You should get `mecab of 0.996`

+###Checking Locale settings

+On Windows MATLAB uses the locale settings from Region and Langauge control panel.
+If these are not set correctly, Japanese text may not be displayed correctly.
+Run `feature locale` at MATLAB prompt and make sure you get the following.

+               ctype: 'ja_JP.Shift_JIS'
+             collate: 'ja_JP.Shift_JIS'
+                time: 'ja_JP.Shift_JIS'
+             numeric: 'en_US_POSIX.Shift_JIS'
+            monetary: 'ja_JP.Shift_JIS'
+            messages: 'ja_JP.Shift_JIS'
+            encoding: 'Shift_JIS'
+    terminalEncoding: 'Shift_JIS'
+         jvmEncoding: 'MS932'
+              status: 'MathWorks locale management system initialized.'
+             warning: '

+If not, go to Control Panel > Region and Langauge and change everything to Japanese: Format, Location, Keyboard and Language, and finally Advanced > System Locale.

 ###Inserting whitespaces into Japanese text by word boundaries

 Now you can use MeCab to insert whitespaces around words.
 MeCab is a command line tool.
 You pass the source text file and specify the output filename, and MeCab write out the result to the specified file.